cindykathleen/nomnom-notes/README.md

 * User can see basic restaurant details (name, restaurant type, address, cover photo)
 * User can view the restaurant in Google Maps
 * User can choose what list to save the restaurant to
+* User can only submit 100 new search queries per 24 hours

 ### Restaurant features
 * User can add a review for each restaurant